Infants & Toddlers Diets

 Infants and toddlers should be given and encouraged to eat a wide variety of foods to make sure they get the necessary vitamins and minerals to complement the rapid growth occurring in their bodies.
 A variety of foods also exposes toddlers to different textures and flavours.

-Plunked recommends including mashed egg in a babies diet from the age of 7-8 months.
-The eggs should always be well cooked – more information on food safety and eggs for breast feeding mothers, infants and babies is available on this page: https://eggs.org.nz/pregnancy-and-food-safety/
+Plunket recommends including mashed egg in a babies diet from the age of 7-8 months.
+The eggs should always be well cooked – more information on food safety and eggs for breastfeeding mothers, infants and babies is available on this page: Pregnancy & Food Safety

-Mashed egg is not only an easy food for a young child to eat and digest but eggs are also the base of many healthy well balanced meals.
-Eggs are very nutritious as they contain a range of nutrients including high quality protein, good fats, vitamins and minerals.
+A mashed egg is not only an easy food for a young child to eat and digest but eggs are also the base of many healthy well-balanced meals.
+Eggs are very nutritious as they contain a range of nutrients including high-quality protein, good fats, vitamins and minerals.
 It is important to include both the yolk and white in a child’s diet as they provide different nutrients.
 Egg white contains only protein.
 Egg yolk contains all the fat, some protein and most of the vitamins and minerals.